eunchanity/dsp/lessons/statistics/07-statistics.md

 How do frequentist and Bayesian statistics compare?

 >> They differ on the definition of probability: <br/>
->>	Frequentist: probability is related to the frequencies of repeated events <br/>
+>>	Frequentist: probability is related to the frequencies of repeated events.
+Frequentists think of it as a fixed model with varying data. <br/>
->>	Bayesian: probability is related to our own certainity/uncertainty of events
+>>	Bayesian: probability is related to our own certainity/uncertainty of events.
+Bayesians think of it as a fixed data with varying models.

 ---